 - Photosynthesis process by plants.

-First, a gas exchange continuously occurs on the water surface with the surrounding air called diffusion.
+A gas exchange continuously occurs on the water surface with the surrounding air called diffusion.
 Oxygen from the air enters the water swapping the carbon dioxide.
 This process becomes more vigorous when there is enough water movement, either manual or mechanical.

 Another great source of oxygen is the underwater live plants.
 Photosynthesis is the process by which plants utilize lights and carbon dioxide to produce food for themselves.
 As a byproduct, they also produce oxygen that remains dissolved in the water.